vlang/vpm/README.md

 Don't forget to update `config.toml`: set your Postgres host, port, user, password, and dbname.

+Make sure you have `libpq-dev` installed.
+Please refer to your OS or distribution documentation to install it.

 In order to use GitHub authentication, add GitHub client id and secret as well.

 <!-- Reference links -->